SwetSagar/UPSC-CSE-Notes/UPSC/08.3 Modern-History/1. European-Penetration/Conflict between the French and The English, Carnatic Wars.md

 # Conflict between the French and The English, Carnatic Wars

-2020-04-27 14:55:56
+2020-04-27 14:55 :56

 ```toc
 ```

 ---

 ## First Carnatic War (1740-48)
 - Cause Austrian War of Succession ( )
 - ended w/ Treaty of **Aix-La Chapelle**
 - Madras - English; French - North America
 - Battle of St Thome - French defeated Mahfuz Khan
 - Hostility in Bengal prevented by Alivardi K
 - Fleet from Mauritius under Bourdaunair, diff b/w him and Dupleix -> Madras captured, Fort St.David also

 ## Second Carnatic War (1749-54)
 - Death of Nizam ul Mulk of Hyderabad
 - French supported the claims of **Muzaffar Jang + Chanda Sahib (both won)** in the Deccan and Carnatic, English Nasir Jang and Anwar-ud-din
 - Northern Sirkars, Masulipatnam, villages around Pondi given to FR
 - Clive def FR in Arcot
 - The war ended with the Treaty of Pondicherry, signed in 1754, which recognised Muhammad Ali Khan Walajah as the Nawab of the Carnatic.
 - FR recalled Dupleix due to financial losses in 1754 repl by Godeheu decided not to interfere in Native matters
 - Repercussion in America by English feared

-###   Reasons for defeat
+### Reasons for Defeat
 - Strategic miscalcualtions
 - Lack of support of FR gov
 - FR anxiety to retain possession in North Am

-## **Third Carnatic War (1758-63)**
+## Third Carnatic War (1758-63)
 - Seven Years War (1756-63)
 - Lost N Sarkars, Masulipatnam, Yanam
 - De Lally Madras siege withdrawn
 - Battle of Wandiwash January 22, 1760 Pondi lost
 - Treaty of Peace of Paris (1763) French got their factories but cannot fortify Chandernagore its political influence disappeared

 ### Reasons for Defeat
 - Arrogance of Lally alienated F officers
 - Shortage money
 - Bussy's recall
 - Superior Eng Navy